akimwong/akimwong/articles/summaries/statistics/Readme.md

 ------------------------
 # Understanding Boxplot: Infinity Gauntlet of the Dataverse
-(Use boxplots and Tukey’s Method to eliminate outliers in a snap of your fingers (or code))
+(Use boxplots and Tukey’s Method to eliminate outliers in a snap of your fingers (or code)) The power of summarizing huge amounts of data is condensed into just 6 values (Boxplots represent these 6 values visually).

+Using them you can:
+- Get a great sense of numeric data
+- Do a quick graphical examination
+- Compare different groups within the data
+- Use them to know and eliminate outliers from the data